aplesner/difflut/.github/GITHUB_GUIDE.md

 | **MINOR** | New features that are backward compatible | `1.2.3` → `1.3.0` |
 | **PATCH** | Bug fixes and minor improvements | `1.2.3` → `1.2.4` |

-### 🤖 Automatic Version Bumping
+### 🚨 Version Bump Requirement

-The version management workflow **automatically bumps the patch version** if you forget to do it manually.
-This ensures every merge increments the version.
+The version management workflow **requires you to bump the version** before merging to main.
+If you forget, the CI will fail and warn you.

 **What happens:**
 1. You create a PR without bumping the version
 2. CI detects version hasn't changed from `main`
-3. **Warning**: PR comment alerts you about auto-bump
+3. **CI fails** with a clear warning message
-4. When merged to `main`, version is auto-bumped (patch)
+4. PR comment tells you exactly what to do
-5. New version is committed and tagged
+5. You bump the version and push again

-### 🔧 Manual Version Bumping (Recommended)
+### 🔧 How to Bump Version (Required)

-Before creating a PR, manually bump the version based on your changes:
+Before creating a PR, **always bump the version** based on your changes:

 ```bash
 # For bug fixes and minor improvements (default)